Vaughan Fire and Rescue Services: Operations Division

 Vaughan Fire and Rescue Service's biggest division is the Operations Division.
-The Operations Division is the division that is responsible for responding to emergency calls.
+It is responsible for responding to emergency calls.
 VFRS's total average response time to emergencies is six minutes and 19 seconds.
-The most common emergency call that VFRS responds to are medical calls, with 36% of calls in 2015 being medical related.
-VFRS also responds to a large number of false alarms, with 24% of calls in 2015 being false alarms.
+The most common emergency calls are medical calls, with 36% of calls in 2015 being medical related.
+VFRS also responds to many false alarms, with 24% of calls in 2015 being false alarms.
 In the north parts of the city, VFRS primarily deals with rural scenarios, and in the south parts of the city the incidents are largely urban.

 Communications

 The VFRS Communications Division uses a Computer Aided Dispatch (CAD) system to dispatch fire apparatus to calls.
 The division works with the York Regional Police 9-1-1 centre, the Georgian Central Ambulance Communications Centre, and the surrounding municipal fire department communications centres in order to coordinate the emergency needs of the community.
 VFRS is also contracted to provide emergency communications services to Township of King.
 In 2015, the Communications Division processed 10,428 emergency calls for Vaughan and 1,002 calls for King Township Fire Service, totaling 11,430 calls for the year.
 All of Vaughan’s fire communicators are certified by the Association of Public Safety Communications Operators (APCO) Institute.
 The Communication Division's motto is "The Voice of VFRS”.